emlab-solutions/pyemaps/docs/source/rn.rst

           as before.

-    2. *cShow* option is also added to the display functions to show control parameters on the final figure if it is set to `True`.
+    2. *cShow* option is also added to the display functions to show control parameters on the final figure if it is set to `True` which is also the default.
 Otherwise, no control parameters will be displayed.

       .. note::

-        Due to space constraints, control parameters with default values will be ommitted from the final rendering, even if cShow is set to True.
+        Due to space constraints, control parameters with default values will be ommitted from the final rendering, even if cShow is set to `True`.

     .. image:: https://github.com/emlab-solutions/imagepypy/raw/main/dif_table.png